QubesUsersBerlin/QubesUsersBerlin.github.io/README.md

 We will meet every **last** Friday of each month at [xHain](https://x-hain.de/de/participate/#content), a hackerspace at **Grünberger Str.
 16** in Friedrichshain.
 We abide by xHain's [hygiene concept](https://wiki.x-hain.de/de/xHain/hygiene-konzept).

 ## Next meeting

-**Qubes Users Berlin next meeting is scheduled for Friday, the 31st of May from 6 p.m. till 8 p.m. .**
+**Next meeting is scheduled for Friday, the 31.
+05. 2024 from 6 till 8 p.m. .**

 The topic for the coming meeting will be published here on this site in the following weeks.

 ## Future meetings

-**Qubes Users Berlin monthly meetings are currently every last Friday of each month** We are happy to welcome you and discuss topics of Qubes OS interest with you! :)
+**Qubes Users Berlin monthly meetings are currently every last Friday of each month!**

+We look forward to welcoming you and discussing topics related to Qubes OS with you! :)

 A small presentation/discussion on different topics is planned for every meeting.

 If you are interested and want to present something related to Qubes OS yourself,